himanshuo/life-of-learning/articles/networks/lecture_14.md

   * solved via Nagels algorithm
 * reciever side
   * this is syndome on recieveer side. let solve the problem different.
+  * solved via a. clark's solution
+  * solved also by delay ACK
+    * creates another problem - timer will run out so will resend what it already sent

+##### nagels algorithm
+max segment size(MSS)
+576 - 1500 bytes

+wait until ACK comes back or until max segment size is reached

+### Error Control for TCP
+Problems that can occur:
+  * corrupted segments
+  * lost segments
+  * out of order segments
+  * duplicates

+Tools:
+  * checksum
+  * timer
+  * acknowledgement segments

+ACK:
+  * cumulative ack's (positive)
+  * selective ack's (SACK's)

+rules for generating acknowledgements
+  * when A sends a data segment to B, A must include (piggyback) an ACK given the next sequence number it expects to receive
+  *